The new programme of modern and contemporary art exhibitions began in 2012. It presents three different types of exhibition:

 2016: Edmund de Waal.
 Artist’s Choice

 September 25 – December 2, 2012: Ed Ruscha.
 The Ancients Stole All Our Great Ideas

-Once a year beginning in 2013, a major monographic exhibition of a renowned modern or contemporary artist will be presented at the museum.
+Major monographic exhibitions of renowned modern or contemporary artists are presented at the museum.

-These exhibitions will be conceived with the museum's collections in mind, and will focus primarily on international artists that have not previously exhibited in Austria.
-Fully illustrated scholarly publications and a programme of educational events will accompany each exhibition.
-The collaboration with partner institutions is an important aspect of the exhibition programme.
-In addition to those mentioned below, future collaborations with the Louvre, Paris, and the State Hermitage Museum, St. Petersburg, are also planned.
+These exhibitions are conceived with the museum's collections in mind, and focus primarily on international artists that have not previously exhibited in Austria.
+Fully illustrated scholarly publications and a programme of educational events accompany each exhibition.

 The Theseus Temple

-Several times a year beginning in 2012, single work of contemporary art will be exhibited within the Theseus Temple, in the Volksgarten.
+Once a year beginning in 2012, single works of contemporary art will be exhibited within the Theseus Temple, in the Volksgarten.
 The temple was built between 1819 and 1823 specifically to house a work of then-contemporary art: Antonio Canova's masterpiece Theseus Slaying the Centaur.

 The sculpture was subsequently moved, in 1890, to the newly-completed Kunsthistorisches Museum, where it remains to this day on the museum's monumental staircase.
 Beginning in 2012, a series of focused exhibitions will return the building to its original purpose: to house remarkable works by contemporary artists, one at a time.
 A specific theme will connect each series of works presented at the Temple, both to each other and to the historical collections of Kunsthistorisches Museum.